Henry Coppée: Military and early education career

-Lehigh University's Coppee Hall (built in 1883) was named for him; it was first a gymnasium, later the home of the Department of Arts and Science, and now is home to the Journalism and Communication program.
-During Coppée's tenure, much building was done on the new campus.
+During Coppée's tenure, the university underwent extensive development, including the construction of a number of new buildings and the expansion of the campus.
 A Moravian church on Packer Avenue was remodeled into Christmas Hall, a house for the president was erected, and Packer Hall, the university center, was built.
-Coppée lectured in history, logic, rhetoric, political economy and Shakespeare.
+Coppée lectured in history, logic, rhetoric, political economy, and Shakespeare.